Adentalis/HyperLedger-BackEnd/readme.md

 The first one is the chaincode.yaml.
 In it is just the name and version of the programm.
 The second and third file have to be  in a folder called "src" in order to be accepted of the SAP service.
 These two files are the chaincode itself and the REST API interface made with swagger.

-For a more detailled explanation you can read the german documentation i wrote in my job
+For a more detailled explanation you can read the german documentation i wrote in my job.
+It has exactly like the Bitcoin Whitepaper just 9 pages :) #FunFact